spatulatom/spatulatom/README.md

 Hello there and welcome to my profile.
 My name is Tom and I love tinkering with frontend code.
 I focus on compliance with WCAG accessibility standards, client‑ vs server‑side rendering, SEO optimization with Ahrefs/Semrush crawlers, and Google Search Console/Analytics monitoring
 Tech stack:

-- Figma for wireframing and designing, Figma MCP
+- Figma for wireframing and designing, Figma MCP,
-- MERN: MongoDB, Express.js, React, and Node.js
+- MERN: MongoDB, Express.js, React, and Node.js,
-- Next.js
+- Next.js,
-- TypeScript
+- TypeScript,
-- Tailwind CSS
+- Tailwind CSS,
-- Jest for unit testing
+- Jest for unit testing,
-- Prisma for database modeling
+- Prisma for database modeling,
-- MongoDB/PostgreSQL for databases
+- MongoDB/PostgreSQL for databases,
+- Wordpress for SEO experiments/testings.

-For deployment i use platforms such as Vercel, Firebase, Render (for some backends), and GitHub Pages.
+For deployment i use platforms such as Vercel, Firebase, Render (for some backends), GitHub Pages.